Meir Dizengoff: Dizengoff House / Independence Hall

 In 1930, after the death of his wife, Dizengoff donated his house to his beloved city of Tel Aviv and requested that it be turned into a museum.
 The house underwent extensive renovations and became the Tel Aviv Museum of Art in 1932.
 The museum moved to its current location in 1971.
 On 14 May 1948, David Ben-Gurion declared the independence of the State of Israel at the Dizengoff residence.
 The building is now a history museum and known as Independence Hall.

 There is a monument at Dizengoff House (Independence Hall) honoring both the 66 original families of Tel Aviv as well as a statue of Dizengoff riding his famous horse.

 Death

 Dizengoff died on September 23, 1936.
 He is buried in the Trumpeldor Cemetery in Tel Aviv.

 Commemoration

 Meir Park and Dizengoff Street are named after him.
-His name also lives on in Israeli slang: It was used as a verb—lehizdangeff—which means "to walk down Dizengoff," i.e., go out on the town.
 Dizengoff Square, featuring a sculpture by Yaacov Agam, is named after his wife, Zina.

+The Dizengoff prize, awarded since 1937 annually by the municipality of Tel Aviv was named after him.